Metropolitan City of Bari: Geography

-Overlooking the Adriatic Sea in south-eastern Italy, the Province of Bari is located in the central part of Apulia and is bordered on the west by the provinces of Matera and Potenza, to the north by the province of Barletta-Andria-Trani, and to the south by the provinces of Taranto and Brindisi.
-The province of Bari was formerly a part of the region of Terra di Bari, which once included the towns of Fasano and Cisternino, now in the province of Brindisi.
+Overlooking the Adriatic Sea in south-eastern Italy, the Metropolitan City of Bari is located in the central part of Apulia and is bordered on the west by the provinces of Matera and Potenza, to the north by the province of Barletta-Andria-Trani, and to the south by the provinces of Taranto and Brindisi.
+The old province of Bari was formerly a part of the region of Terra di Bari, which once included the towns of Fasano and Cisternino, now in the province of Brindisi.

 The area is dominated by the Murgia hills in the inner part, a karst plateau which is the home of the Alta Murgia National Park, one of the newest national parks in Italy, established in 2004.
 Only the Bari hinterland and the coastal strip are flat.
 The north of the province, with Bari, Altamura, Bitonto, Corato, Gravina in Puglia, and Molfetta, is heavily populated.
-The south, on the contrary, is characterized by the absence of these large centers; the only municipality to be around 50,000 inhabitants is Monopoli.
-In the southern part of the province, on the border with that of Taranto, is the Itria Valley, between the towns of Alberobello, Locorotondo, Cisternino and Martina Franca.
-The province is largely devoid of rivers and lakes, although underground rivers in the karst landscape has formed numerous caves, including those of Castellana and Putignano.
+The south, on the contrary, does not have large population centers; its only southern municipality near 50,000 inhabitants is Monopoli.
+In the southern part, on the border with Taranto, is the Itria Valley, between the towns of Alberobello, Locorotondo, Cisternino and Martina Franca.
+Bari is largely devoid of rivers and lakes, although underground rivers in the karst landscape have formed numerous caves, including those of Castellana and Putignano.

 Cities and comunes

-With the establishment of the Province of Barletta-Andria-Trani in 2004, in addition to the provincial capitals, the province of Bari lost another 4 municipalities, i.e. Bisceglie, Canosa di Puglia, Minervino Murge and Spinazzola.
+With the establishment of the Province of Barletta-Andria-Trani in 2004, in addition to the provincial capitals, the province of Bari lost another four municipalities: Bisceglie, Canosa di Puglia, Minervino Murge and Spinazzola.

 This left the remaining Province of Bari with 41 comuni and an adjusted population of 1,248,084 as of the 2005 census.